 When you provide an open and honest atmosphere for both your staff and parents, no one will feel the need to “fake it til they make it.”
 Since we are always learning about ASD, it is not necessary to pretend to know everything.
 And since every child is different, what works for one may not work for others.
 When you’re frustrated, let someone know.
 When you need a break, let someone know.
 When you’ve had a breakthrough, let someone know!

 Parents of children with Autism sometimes feel like they are barely holding it together.
 Offer a safe space for them to be open with you.
 Fostering that kind of environment will allow parents to feel safe and vulnerable.
-Since children in your care are most likely under 5 years of age, everyone in this situation is learning as they go.
+Since children in your care are most likely under 5 years of age, everyone in this situation is learning and developing as they go.
 Be open with parents, ask questions, and offer lots of grace as they are sometimes just trying to make it through the day.
 In these early years of diagnosis, most parents are really just learning along with you, so remember that you’re all in this together.
 As children get older and parents learn more about them with the help of educators and therapists, they will start to get into a rhythm and feel more successful.
 But during this time of new diagnoses, remember to show an enormous amount of encouragement and vulnerability so that parents feel safe with you.

 Children with Autism are fascinating.
 They are unique.
 They are exciting.
 They are extraordinary.
 When just learning about the diagnosis of a child or when you’re still waiting for support to begin (it can take many weeks or months to start), it is important to have extra staff if possible.
 This can be a cleared volunteer or director who makes themselves available if a child with autism is having a difficult time.
 You can even be proactive and ask for help before a transition is about to take place or when you know you may need more help so that the other children in your care can get the same attention across the board.
 When situations seem unsafe due to needing extra attention for a child, it is important to have these extra staff on hand.
 Something we do at our center is having local college students studying education come and be a “shadow” to these wonderful children who may need the extra care sometimes.
 As long as you have consistency, the children will often thrive with this.
 Having someone there to take a child for a short walk or continue an activity to completion when the rest of the class has moved on can make all the difference!